lulzzz/vera/README.md

   - Where the core magic happens of Vera.
 All the generic steps e.d are defined in here
 - Vera.Bootstrap
   - The "glue" between the core of Vera and all the specific certification implementations
-- Vera.Host
-  - Use the components of Vera to expose a gRPC API to allow other parties to make use of the internal certification capabilities that Vera offers
 - Vera.Documents
   - Houses the components that can be shared with other C# projects on how to interpret documents
+- Vera.Azure
+  - All of the Azure specific implementations of the components that are used
+- Vera.Grpc
+  - Grpc definitions of the services, also packaged to be used by external parties to integrate with Vera
 - Vera.[Country] (replace Country with Portugal, Norway, etc)
   - These projects house the specific implementations that are required to make Vera comply with the regulations of that country
+- Vera.Host
+  - Use the components of Vera to expose a gRPC API to allow other parties to make use of the internal certification capabilities that Vera offers

 # Technologies used
 - ASP.NET core for hosting